ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ## Stream Mapping

-Each pair of client <-> proxy QUIC connection and an HTTP stream MUST be mapped to a single target-facing socket.
+Each pair of client <-> proxy HTTP stream MUST be mapped to a single target-facing socket.

 ~~~
-(Client <-> Proxy QUIC connection + Stream)
-    => Target-facing socket
+(Client <-> Proxy HTTP Stream) => Target-facing socket
 ~~~

 Multiple streams can map to the same target-facing socket, but a